WaterMark

 WaterMark is a data center water impact assessment tool developed by Standard Water Corp (SWCo).
 It provides transparent, source-cited estimates of water consumption and community impact for proposed and existing data center facilities.

 The tool was built to address a critical information gap: communities facing data center proposals lack accessible, independent tools to evaluate water impact claims.
-Corporate sustainability disclosures exclude indirect water, environmental impact statements are often unavailable during early planning stages, and consulting assessments are typically funded by developers.
+Corporate sustainability disclosures report on-site (Scope 1) water only and do not include indirect water, environmental impact statements are often unavailable during early planning stages, and consulting assessments are typically funded by developers.

 WaterMark is not affiliated with any data center developer, utility, or government agency.
 All calculations and data sources are publicly documented on this page.